 The Great Quest is also very much oriented towards application – application of esoteric learnings and new spiritual practices to every day life as you live your spiritual values among your family, friends, and community.
 You will increasingly radiate the love of your soul and benefit those whose lives you touch.
 This is one way to understand the meaning of the word “service”.

 One important requirement is a steady rhythm of work.
 You will get the most benefit and advancement in your spiritual life if you fulfill your monthly obligations with consistency and timeliness.
 We understand that in the course of study with us, there may be times when other life responsibilities may affect your meditation and study schedule.
 When such circumstances occur, we do make allowances and offer flexible options

 Please feel free to contact us if you have any questions about this course, or about the Morya Federation itself.
 An administrator or faculty member will respond to you.

 If you feel drawn or ‘called’ to become a student in The Great Quest, please download and complete The Great Quest Application.
 Once you have submitted your Application, the Admissions Committee will carefully consider it; you will receive notification concerning your admission about two weeks after your Application has been received.

 We also offer Great Quest in Portuguese and French, but students take Meditation Quest first.

 Quest Universal, the most advanced program

-We offer some Quest Universal programs in Vietnamese and French, but students enter these programs by first taking Meditation Quest and Great Quest.
+We offer some Quest Universal programs in Vietnamese, but students enter this program by first taking Meditation Quest and Great Quest.